Megamemnon/trs-lisp/README.md

 ### Primitives
 The following procedures are provided in order to facilitate implentation of other procedures via macros:
+- ansi - accepts one numeric argument X and prints ansi code for color X
+- ansi-reset - prints ansi reset code
+- exit - exits with no error
 - strcmp - returns the result of a C strcmp of two arguments
 - type - returns the type of its first argument as a string